SPOILER ALERT: A few plot points are mentioned but I try to be vague and speak in generalizations.

 I watched a few gameplay streams and let’s play videos, read a bit about it, but WITCHER 3 just didn’t grab me.
 It should have, since I like fantasy and open worlds.
 I prefer first-person games and creating my own characters, but that didn’t stop me from absolutely loving God of War.
 I didn’t want to devote hundreds of hours of my life to another game… but ended up doing that with Fallout 4, anyway.

 I don’t know exactly why I avoided WITCHER 3 for so long.
 I guess I just had a gut feeling about it.
-But after watching The Witcher on Netflix, the game went on sale for $15, and I finally gave it a try.
+But after watching The Witcher on Netflix, PlayStation had the game on sale for $15 and I finally gave it a try.

 The above video is from my first Try-It Tuesday livestream of WITCHER 3 on Twitch.
 After that, I streamed about a hundred hours, which I edited into highlight videos on my YouTube channel.

 WITCHER 3 is a very rich game and I can understand why people like it.
-There’s a shit-ton of stuff to do and I enjoyed exploring the maps.
-Much of it is very well-written, with depth, detail and emotion.
+There is a massive amount of stuff to do and I enjoyed exploring the maps.
+Much of it is very well-written with depth, detail and emotion.

 I appreciate that the protagonist isn’t a savior.
 He’s not The One.
 He’s not the only Dragonborn or the sole survivor.
 He’s disliked and distrusted by many.
 Geralt is just one of several exterminators who specialize in supernatural pests, like a Ghostbuster.